Last Updated on August 25, 2023 by Soumya

 Please note: This post may contain affiliate links which means I may earn a commission if you make a purchase by clicking a link on this post.
 This will be at no additional cost to you.
 Affiliate links help me keep this website up and running.
 Thanks for your support!

-Start your four days in Mexico City with a tour of Centro Historico, a UNESCO World Heritage Site and the very heart of Mexico’s capital.
-Travel guides often tell you to spend just half-a-day here but I think this place absolutely deserves more than that.
-You’ll see what I am talking about as you read through.
+Start your four days in Mexico City with a tour of Centro Historico, a UNESCO World Heritage Site and the heart of Mexico’s capital.

-Several important buildings and monuments are located around the Zocalo.
+Several important buildings and monuments surround the Zocalo.
 Here are the 3 most important ones that you cannot miss.

 - Metropolitan Cathedral: This is the most impressive building at the Zocalo.
 Built in a combination of Baroque and Renaissance architecture, the cathedral has exquisitely-carved exteriors and gilded interiors.
 An interesting fact is that you will see a Black Christ here who is believed to possess miraculous healing abilities.

 - Ruins of Templo Mayor: If you are looking for Aztec ruins in Mexico City, then you can find one right here in the historic center.
 The ruins of Templo Mayor were once the heart of Aztec life and culture in ancient Tenochtitlan.
-The main pyramid was about 90 feet high consisting of not one but two temples dedicated to Tlaloc (God of Rain & Fertility) and Huitzilopochtli (God of War).
-And there were 77 other buildings in this sacred precinct.
-Unfortunately, the entire complex was razed to the ground by the Spanish in the 16th century.
-Recent excavations have opened up some ruins for public viewing.
-And there is the Templo Mayor Museum nearby where you see several Aztec artefacts on display.
+Today, you can see the ruins of a main pyramid, a skull rack, colorful murals, and several Aztec artifacts at the Templo Mayor Museum.

 - National Palace: The majestic palace is the office of the Mexican President and home to some of the most beautiful Diego Rivera murals including the famous “History of Mexico”.
-Remember to carry your government ID if you wish to enter the premises.
+You can visit only with a guided tour.
+Find out how to do that in my National Palace Guide.

 Here are some of the unmissable sights in this area.

-- Palacio Postal: Another stunning palace that is usually not part of Mexico City itineraries is the Postal Palace, located right across the street from Palacio de Bellas Artes.
-The marble and bronze stairway in the middle of the building is totally unmissable.
+- Palacio Postal: Another stunning palace that is usually not part of Mexico City itineraries is the Postal Palace.
+The marble and bronze stairway in the middle of the building is unmissable.

-- Casa de los Azulejos: Ever since I fell in love with the azulejos of Porto, Portugal, I keep my eyes peeled for blue-tiled houses around the world.
-Covered in white, blue, and yellow tiles, the House of Azulejos in Mexico City center was once the abode of a noble.
+- Casa de los Azulejos: Covered in white, blue, and yellow tiles, the House of Azulejos in Mexico City center was once the abode of a noble.
 Today, it is home to a full-service restaurant called the Sanborns as well as an interesting mural by José Clemente Orozco, a glass ceiling atrium, and several stone pillars.

 - National Museum of Art: Yet another beautiful palatial structure is the National Museum of Art, also known as MUNAL.
 Come here for Mexican art produced between the 16th and 20th centuries as well as some stunning staircases.

-- Alameda Central: Tired at the end of all the sightseeing?
-Looking for an open, green space to relax?
-Head to Alameda Central, a sprawling public park right in the middle of Mexico City.
+- Alameda Central: Tired at the end of all the sightseeing on the first day of your 4 days Mexico City itinerary?
+Head to Alameda Central, a sprawling public park right in the middle of Mexico City, and relax.

 Evening in the Historic Center